 4 Objective

-The objectives of the work for 5G-enabled fused location service capability exposure include the following:
+The objectives of the work for 5G-enabled fused location service capability exposure which are based on the conclusion of TR 23.700-96 include the following:

 1. Specify the architectural enhancements and functional model to support the Fused Location Function which is part of the SEAL Location Management Server for 5G-enabled fused location service.